stochasticHydroTools/DoublyPeriodicStokes/source/cpu/README.md

 All OpenMP parallel loops throughout the library will use this number of threads, and nested parallelism is disabled.

 A convenience script `cpuconfig.sh` is available in the `examples` folder after installation.
+Note, we also provide it in `DoublyPeriodic/python_interface`.
 Executing the following will accomplish the above snippets, and the file can be edited as needed.
 It must be sourced every time a new shell is used for a run.
 ```shell
 $ source cpuconfig.sh
 ```
 For thread pinning, one must use different settings depending on how the library was built.
-These can be added to config.sh.
+These can be added to `cpuconfig.sh`.
 For example, for a 10 core single socket machine with GNU compilation
 ```shell
 export OMP_PLACES="{0}:10:1"
 export OMP_PROC_BIND=true